The 310 Shake is one of the leading brands of meal replacement protein shakes on Amazon that is keto-friendly.

 On the plus side, shake from 310 Nutrition contain no sugar, dairy, gluten, or artificial sweeteners.
 Considering all of this, they do taste decidedly better than most “green smoothies” people are chugging down for the health benefits.

-The 310 Shake is supposed to be a meal replacement shake.
+The 310 Shakes is supposed to be a meal replacements.
 It’s best as a replacement for lunch or breakfast, but can be used to replace both.

 Each serving consists of one scoop of 310 shakes, which is added to your choice of liquid.
 Remember that the liquid you choose can add calories to the shake.